Pasadena Tournament of Roses Association: Committees

-Queen and Royal Court
+Queen and Rose Court

-Each September, some 1,000 young women (and a few young men) between the ages of 17 and 21, interview for the honor of serving as a member of the Tournament of Roses Royal Court.
-The Pasadena Tournament of Roses administers a selection process to determine which greater Pasadena-area young women will have the honor of being crowned Queen of the Tournament of Roses, or more commonly known as "Rose Queen."
-In addition to one Rose Queen, six Rose Princesses will also be selected to make up the Royal Court.
-To be eligible for the Royal Court, applicants must be an unmarried, female resident of the Pasadena City College district, be a senior in high school or enrolled as a full-time student any accredited school or college in the Pasadena City College district, possess at least a 2.0 grade point average, and be at least 17 years of age by December 31 of the current year and not more than 21 years of age before January 5 of the next year.
+Each September, some 1,000 young women (and a few young men) between the ages of 17 and 21, interview for the honor of serving as a member of the Tournament of Roses Rose Court.
+The Pasadena Tournament of Roses administers a selection process to determine which greater Pasadena-area young women will have the honor of being crowned Queen of the Tournament of Roses, or more commonly known as Rose Queen.
+In addition to one Rose Queen, six Rose Princesses will also be selected to make up the Rose Court.
+To be eligible for the Rose Court, applicants must be an unmarried, female resident of the Pasadena City College district, be a senior in high school or enrolled as a full-time student any accredited school or college in the Pasadena City College district, possess at least a 2.0 grade point average, and be at least 17 years of age by December 31 of the current year and not more than 21 years of age before January 5 of the next year.

-The Royal Court will then ride on a specially-designed float in the Rose Parade, and become ambassadors of the Tournament of Roses, mainly during its duration and prelude.
-The Royal Court members will attend over one hundred events in the Southern California area and preside over the Rose Bowl Game[3].
+The Rose Court will then ride on a specially designed float in the Rose Parade, and become ambassadors of the Tournament of Roses, mainly during its duration and prelude.
+The Rose Court members will attend over one hundred events in the Southern California area and preside over the Rose Bowl Game.

 The first Rose Queen, Hallie Woods, was chosen by her classmates at Pasadena High School in 1905.
 She made her own gown and helped decorate the float upon which she rode.

 Grand Marshal

 The Rose Parade has had some of the world's most distinguished individuals serving as Grand Marshal, which included actors, astronauts, writers, artists, athletes and political figures.
-Traditionally, grand marshals ride in the Rose Parade and toss the official game coin for the Rose Bowl Game.
+Traditionally, the grand marshal rides in the Rose Parade and tosses the official game coin for the Rose Bowl Game.

 Grand Marshal Shirley Temple is recognized as the youngest grand marshal to have served over the Tournament of Roses.
 She presided over the 50th anniversary Rose Parade celebration in 1939.
 Other notable grand marshals included Bob Hope, Chief Justice Earl Warren, actress Carol Burnett, George Lucas, Bill Cosby, James Stewart, Kermit the Frog, Mickey Mouse, Justice Sandra Day O'Connor, former Presidents Richard M. Nixon, Gerald R. Ford, and Dwight D. Eisenhower.

 The 2016 Rose Parade grand marshal is American filmmaker Ken Burns.
 Louis Zamperini was chosen for the 2015 Rose Parade.
 After his passing on July 2, 2014, the Tournament of Roses announced that it was "committed to honoring him as the Grand Marshal of the 2015 Rose Parade."
 Vin Scully served as Grand Marshal of the 2014 Rose Parade and Rose Bowl Game.